-Ever since I bought those plump Deglet Noor dates about two weeks back, I have been wanting to make this dates bread that I have not made for sometime.
+Ever since I bought those plump Deglet Noor dates about two weeks back, I have been wanting to make this Dates and Granola Bread that I have not made for sometime.
 I wasn’t quite satisfied with it back then as it was a little dry and the the dates tasted a little too strong.
 The recipe needed some adjustments.
 With that in mind, my goal this time was to make a more tender, moist, and flavorful loaf.
 I truly believe the type of flour and quality of dates used would make a difference.

 This recipe was adapted from my favorite The Cooks Encyclopedia of Bread Machine Baking cookbook.
 I used organic whole oat flour instead of whole wheat flour and substituted and reduced the amount of unsweetened muesli with coconut almond granola.
 In place of sunflower oil, I used extra virgin olive oil.
 The loaf turned out beautifully this time.
 It was tender and flavorful with a beautiful crust.
 Fresh bread is always so good eaten on its own with a little butter but this is also delicious as a sandwich bread.